Dress Your Horse

 “A horse is prepared for the day of battle, but victory comes from the Lord” (Proverbs 21:30).

 We are in a battle.
-We’re in a battle for the souls of men and women who are on their way to an eternity in Hell.
-We’re in a battle for the minds of our students who think that being a Christian is being like Jessica Simpson.
-God help us.
+We’re in a battle for the souls of men and women on their way to an eternity without God.
+We’re in a battle for the minds of our students.
+We’re in a battle for families on the verge of disaster.
 So, we’ve got to suit up.
 We’ve got to get our horse ready for battle.
-So, we dress him.
+We dress him.
 And we dress him nice.
-And we dress him with the stinkin’ best armor that we’ve got.
-Because he’s not just any old horse.
+And we dress him with the best armor that we’ve got.
+Because he’s not just any horse.
 He’s a horse riding in God’s army.
-He’s a freakin’ stallion that will strike fear into the enemy and muster courage among his comrades.
+He’s a stallion that will strike fear into the enemy and muster courage among his comrades.

 We dress him and then we, what?
 Do our best?
 Fight more and talk less?
 Get out there and just swing at something?
 No. We prepare our horse, and then we get out of the way.
 We get out of the way and let God have His victory.
 Because the victory belongs to Him.
-I think Christians forget that.
+Often we forget that.

 This morning I was teaching a 1st grade class, and I decided to try one of those random question polls on them that usually elicit funny responses.
 I wasn’t disappointed.
 So I asked them, “What comes to your mind when you hear the word ‘victory‘?”
 Caroline, who is 6, said, “I don’t know why but it makes me think of sometime later.”
 Hmm… While I was still wondering what came earlier, I asked Seth, who is also 6.
 He said, “You’re strong!”
 I was grateful.
 Erin, who qualified her age by an extra six months, said, “I think of life when I hear that.”
 Diego, wanting to be done with me quickly and to get back to his math game, said, “Me too.”
 Interesting answers from 6 year olds.

 You know what victory is?
-It’s at the end of the day knowing that the Gospel was preached, lives were radically altered for eternity’s sake, Jesus was lifted up, the devil was straight kicked in the jaw, and the unbeliever among us left saying, “Wow!
-Surely God is in their midst!”
+It’s at the end of the day knowing that the Gospel was preached, lives were radically altered for eternity’s sake, Jesus was lifted up, the devil was kicked in the jaw and people left saying, “Wow!
+God was there!”
 (1 Corinthians 14:23-25)